DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

   | oc create -f -
   ```

-If you want to install on another Kubernetes platform, follow these instructions: [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube).
+- If you want to install Keycloak on another Kubernetes platform than Openshift, follow these instructions: [Get started with Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube).

 # Configure a Keycloak instance for ODM (Part 1)

-In this section, we explain how to:
+In this section, you will:

 - Log into the Keycloak Admin Console
 - Create a dedicated odm realm